Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 • metabolism and optimal GI function

-• normalize electrolyte levels
+• normal electrolyte levels

 • normalizing body temperature